 my boss wants me to check in every day while I’m on vacation by Alison Green on September 13, 2023 A reader writes: I (a 27-year-old woman) am on vacation for a week using PTO.
 My work phone has been off since Saturday and my boss has access to my work computer and email.
 He just called my personal phone at 4:58 pm to tell me I need to check my work phone at least once a day to forward all calls/texts/emails to him.
 To me, PTO is a chance to disconnect from work and relax and recharge.
 Having to check my work phone daily means I am not able to fully disconnect from work.
 Am I off-base with my thinking?
 This is my first “real” job out of college due to graduating right before the pandemic so I’m just trying to make sure I have my norms calibrated correctly before making any decisions.
 I’ve been with the company for two years and have been thinking about moving on due to inconsistent raises across the board (I found the budget spreadsheet with everyone’s salaries by accident), being expected to be available 24/7/365, and some new internal policies (can’t do next-day doctor appointments anymore and any appointments during business hours require a provider’s note, effectively making it very difficult to do job interviews) so combined with this information that I can’t take a true vacation, it has me wanting to really put my job search plans into high gear.
 No, it’s not normal to be expected to check your work phone and/or email daily while you’re on vacation.
 There are some situations where you might decide to do that.
 For example, if you’re in the middle of a high-profile project and the other key person working on it is in the hospital and the only way you can take this week off is if you check in periodically to handle anything urgent, you might decide that trade-off is worth it.
 But that shouldn’t be the default or the norm; that’s an unusual arrangement for unusual circumstances.
 And your boss’s request is particularly bizarre since he just wants you to do it so you can forward everything to him.
 If that’s the goal, it’s very easy to set up automatic forwarding before you leave so that it happens on its own while you’re gone (or the more typical way of handling this, which is an out-of-office reply that tells people who to contact while you’re away).
 Combined with the fact that you’re expected to be available 24/7 the rest of the time, this is a boss who simply doesn’t care about people’s ability to have real time away from work.
 Other things that are very much not normal that are happening in your workplace: no next-day doctor’s appointments (why not?! sometimes things are urgent, or you need to take the only appointment you can get this month) and needing notes for any appointments during business hours.
 The latter is particularly weird — if you have time off, you shouldn’t need to “prove” you’re entitled to use it.
 That’s definitely not a standard practice, and it’s invasive and overstepping.
 So yes, high gear on the job search.
 Your company is deeply out of sync with professional norms, as well as just basic humanity.
 (Also, until you find a new job, all your future vacations will just happen to be somewhere without reliable internet or cell service, what a shame.)
-You may also like:what's up with people responding to emails with a phone call?boss wants us to do early-morning and evening meetings so he can attend from his vacationeveryone in my office works while they're on vacation { 261 comments }
+You may also like:what's up with people responding to emails with a phone call?everyone in my office works while they're on vacationmy office asks people to work while they're on vacation { 261 comments }

 Pastor Petty Labelle* September 13, 2023 at 2:03 pm Your future vacations will have to be somewhere without reliable internet.
 What a shame.
 LOL.